- Student Experience

 Research Interests

-Wildlife disease ecology, waterfowl ecology, ecotoxicology, health impacts of contaminants, epidemiology, bacteriology, parasitology, wildlife management, human dimensions of wildlife research, clinical disease diagnostics, diagnostic microbiology & virology, science communication.
+Wildlife disease ecology, waterfowl ecology, ornithology, ecotoxicology, health impacts of contaminants, epidemiology, bacteriology, parasitology, wildlife management, human dimensions of wildlife research, clinical disease diagnostics, diagnostic microbiology & virology, science communication.

 Extension and Outreach